makrai/notes/bollmann21-error-anal-morph-eacl-best.md

   * the degree to which morphology helps does not increase with the morphological complexity of the language.
 Moreover, we
 * task-specific differences between which morphological features are predictive
-  * part of speech, case and gender are most predictive of error.
+  * part of speech, case and gender are most predictive of error

 # 2 Background

 * Tsarfaty+ (2020) give a broader overview of the challenges that rich morphological structure presents for dependency parsing, and
-* Şahin and Steedman (2018) discuss the importance of morphology in sem parsing.
+* Şahin and Steedman (2018) discuss the importance of morphology in sem parsing
-* machine translation (MT) systems.
+* machine translation (MT) systems
   * Federico+ (2014) show that morphological errors are common for MT into Arabic and Russian and strongly affect human quality judg
-  * For English–Romanian MT, Peter+ (2016) find that tense and verb form on the target side are a common source of error.
+  * For English–Romanian MT, Peter+ (2016) find that tense and verb form on the target side are a common source of error
   * Klubička+ (2017) find that errors in English–Croatian MT are more common for some morphological categories, such as case.
 In a similar vein,
-  * Burlot and Yvon (2017) evaluate morphological competence of MT systems using contrast pairs and show that systems have different strengths and weaknesses for different morphological phenomena.
+  * Burlot and Yvon (2017) evaluate morphological competence of MT systems using contrast pairs and show that systems have different strengths and weaknesses for different morphological phenomena
 * tasks Beyond parsing and MT, morphology has also been shown to present a
   * Arabic handwriting recognition (Habash and Roth, 2011) or
-  * Russian anaphora resolution (Toldova+ 2016).
+  * Russian anaphora resolution (Toldova+ 2016)
-* explicitly analysed BERT with regard to morphology.
+* explicitly analysed BERT with regard to morphology
   * Edmiston (2020) analyses morphological content in BERT-style models for five languages and finds that
-    “[morphological] ambiguity is negatively correlated with performance on classification, and to a significant degree in many cases”, suggesting that morphology is still a significant source of error in these models.
+    “[morphological] ambiguity is negatively correlated with performance on classification, and to a significant degree in many cases”, suggesting that morphology is still a significant source of error in these models
-* We studying a much larger set of morphological variables, across several architectures and tasks, and across up to 57 languages.
+* We studying a much larger set of morphological variables, across several architectures and tasks, and across up to 57 languages

 # 4 Methodology